Contrasting Oasis Midstream Partners (OMP) & Its Competitors

 |-$296.25 million

-Oasis Midstream Partners’ competitors have higher revenue, but lower earnings than Oasis Midstream Partners.
-Oasis Midstream Partners is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Oasis Midstream Partners’ rivals have higher revenue, but lower earnings than Oasis Midstream Partners.
+Oasis Midstream Partners is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+Oasis Midstream Partners pays an annual dividend of $2.16 per share and has a dividend yield of 24.2%.
+Oasis Midstream Partners pays out 63.3% of its earnings in the form of a dividend.
+As a group, “Drilling oil & gas wells” companies pay a dividend yield of 15.3% and pay out 882.5% of their earnings in the form of a dividend.
+Oasis Midstream Partners is clearly a better dividend stock than its rivals, given its higher yield and lower payout ratio.

 Summary

-Oasis Midstream Partners beats its competitors on 8 of the 12 factors compared.
+Oasis Midstream Partners beats its rivals on 8 of the 12 factors compared.

 About Oasis Midstream Partners